-I provide intensive psychotherapeutic services for children, adolescents, adults, and couples.
+I provide intensive psychotherapeutic services for adolescents (generally 16 years old and up) and adults.

 My focus is on working with difficult emotional experience and yielding positive emotional experiences and relational experiences.